AWWWARDS NOMINEE

 Homepage, Email, Landing.

 The framework powered homepage modules, dedicated email sections, and full landing pages built around a single bucket.
-Each piece carried the matching icon and lockup, so customers could read the signal anywhere they encountered it.
+Each piece held the matching icon and lockup, so customers could read the signal anywhere they encountered it.

 More important: the framework worked as an internal tool before it reached anyone outside.
 Planning meetings used the same vocabulary.
 Content calendars mapped stories to buckets at the brief stage.
 Teams stopped treating each campaign as a one-off and started thinking in categories.
 The customer-facing system was the artifact of an organizational shift that had already happened.